-- 14.1 Performance is reported to tenants via the website and tenants' newsletter.
-Key performance indicators are also reported to the Board on a regular basis. - 14.2 The Policy will be reviewed every three years.
-Reviews may be conducted more frequently to reflect significant new legislation or best practice.
+14.1 Performance is reported to tenants via the website and tenants' newsletter.
+Key performance indicators are also reported to the Board on a regular basis, and the Regulator of Social Housing annually.
+14.2 The Policy will be reviewed every three years.
+A review may be conducted more frequently to reflect significant new legislation or best practice.